It's called "the moult" (US molt) and it's nothing to worry about.

 ...and then cover the wound with Blue-Kote, which disguises the colour red.
 That reduces the chances that the chicken will continue to be pecked.

 But make sure you keep checking, just in case.
 And if the pecking worsens or the damage is more extensive, remove the chicken into isolation until she's healed completely.
+For a detailed explanation of how and when to isolate, see this page.

 Wing feathers, like all other plumage, falls off when a chicken moults, and the wings then grow back to their normal length.